Civil society groups sidelined at first-ever Philippine pavilion at COP28

 “We cannot negotiate or lobby for the country….
 They’re the ones who can negotiate,” Galicha told Rappler in a phone interview.
 “What we do is to do this inside track, conversing with the Philippine government to be the voice of the communities we serve.”

-According to Galicha, AKP has yet to hear from the delegation about their proposals.
+According to Galicha, AKP has yet to hear from the delegation about its proposals.

-Galicha said they are not maligning these groups.
+Galicha said they were not maligning these groups.
 “We do not antagonize,” said Galicha.
 “We respect them.”

 However, Galicha also said COP28 must not end without the civil society groups and the delegation talking.